-According to estimates, today the mining sector accounts for nearly 10% of the GDP, while mineral export revenues reached USD40.6 billion in 2021, representing 64% of the country's total exports.
-Copper was the leading export metal, in terms of value, followed by gold, lead, zinc, iron, silver, tin and molybdenum.
+In 2024, the mining sector accounted for 8.9% of the GDP, while mineral exports represented 62.8% of the country's total exports.
+Copper was the leading export metal, in terms of value, followed by gold, zinc, iron, lead, molybdenum, tin and silver.
 The mining sector is also important for the generation of employment for thousands of Peruvians and represents one of the main sources of fiscal revenues.